Jastiva/Personal-Projects/Java-Projects/Blackjack/README.md

 This is my first project that has nothing to do with any tutorial or Udemy class.

-TODO: Ace 1/11 mechanic, player.getHand > 21 bug, Tidying/organizing, QA
+TODO: Ace 1/11 mechanic, QA

 A command line program that plays blackjack (2:1) with you.